Women in Francoist Spain: 1940s

 The 1940s and 1950s were a dark period in Spanish history, where the country was still recovering from the effects of the Spanish Civil War, where the economy was poor and people suffered a huge number of deprivations as a result of the loss of life and the repressive nature of the regime which sought to vanquish any and all remaining Republican support by going after anyone who had been affiliated with or expressed any sympathies towards the Second Republic.

 The end of World War II meant Franco felt threatened by the extinction of other European fascist regimes on the continent.
 To ensure his and the regime's continued existence, he took more further steps to purge outward fascist elements.
 This resulted in increased lack of coherence for the regime's fascist based ideology.
 Steps included referring to the government as autoritarismo or régimen conservador de desarrollo ("conservative regime of development"), merging fascist organizations like Falange with more traditional, Catholic organizations to repress Falange's more overt fascist elements, and by not trying to portray the regime as aggressive towards other nations.

 Most women in the 1940s were not politically active, involved with guerrilla groups or militants.
-They were women dealing with hardship, poverty and the imposition of gender norms that imposed on their every day lives.
+They were women dealing with hardship, poverty and the imposition of gender norms that imposed on their everyday lives.
 Their process of coping and surviving often made their personal activities intersect with activism as they subtly challenged the regime and limits imposed by the regime.
 Women in the Cortes Españolas provided negligible contributions to the body during the 1940s and 1950s, these women would be more influential during the 1960s and 1970s as Spain's economy changed and broader Spanish culture demanded contradictory and complex things from women as the regime tried to keep the changing culture in line with its fascist ideology.

 During the Franco period, families of dead and disappeared Republicans were prohibited from mourning publicly.
 They could not retrieve bodies.
 They could not give them headstones.
 They could not wear mourning garb.
 They could not cry about the loss of their loved ones in public.
 All grief was only allowed in the private domain, and often centered around photographs the family had of their dead and missing.
 Photos became a source of comfort, dignity and resistance.
 They were passed down from generation so families would not forget their histories.